 Andrew Herold, a Bavarian music teacher and clock and organ maker, and his family owned and lived in this earlier structure from 1848 through the next three decades.
 During these mid-century years, he operated his music business out of the building.
 In the late 1870s, after the sudden death of Andrew and the loss of his income, the surviving Herolds lost possession of their home.

 Fewer and fewer individuals lived at the Tailor Shop and on Hamer Street into the post-WWII era.
 Illustrative of the effects of urban impoverishment and white flight, by the late 1960s, with only one person in the Tailor Shop, Hamer Street was largely vacant.
-This trend of vacancy became more acute throughout the 1970s and 1980s, and by 1977, no one lived at the Tailor Shop.
+This trend became more acute throughout the 1970s and 1980s, and by 1977, no one lived at the Tailor Shop.